Kostya575675/test-task-cypress/README.md

 ### How to run
 Before starting check that NodeJs with NPM manager has already been installed
-1. Clone the repo with command:
+1. Clone the repo by executing command:
    ```sh
    git clone https://github.com/Kostya575675/test-task-cypress.git
    ```